 - internet abuse

 - physical or emotional abuse or neglect

 To report a safeguarding issue or concern, please complete the confidential report form on this website.
 The report will be sent for the immediate attention of the Headteacher at St St Hugh's School.

 Access the Safeguarding Report Form here

-The Headteacher has lead responsbility for Safeguarding at St Hugh's.
-She is supported by Mrs Katrina Pawlyszyn, Assistant Headteacher, on behalf of the governors, students and staff at St Hugh's.
+The Headteacher has lead responsibility for Safeguarding at St Hugh's.
+She is supported by Mrs Katrina Pawlyszyn, Assistant Headteacher, and Miss Donna Millward, Assistant Headteacher and Mr Chris Palmer, Assistant Headteacher, on behalf of the governors, students and staff at St Hugh's.

-The latest information for parents from CEOP & Parent Zone relating to e-safety can be accessed by clicking on the link here.
+- Read information for parents from CEOP & Parent Zone relating to e-safety here.